-Recent volatility in the financial market may negatively impact the Company's ability to access the credit markets.
+Recent volatility in the financial markets may negatively impact the Company's ability to access the credit markets.

-Capital and credit markets have become increasingly volatile as a result of adverse conditions that have caused the failure and near failure of a number of large financial services companies.
-If the capital and credit markets continue to experience volatility and availability of funds remains limited, it is possible that the Company's ability to access the credit markets may be limited by these factors at a time when the Company would like, or need to do so.
-The Company repaid \$176.7 million of debentures which became due in 2009.
-The Company issued \$110 million of new senior notes, borrowed from its \$200 million revolving credit facility ("\$200 million facility") and used cash flows generated by operations to fund the repayments.
-As of January 3, 2010, the Company had \$185 million available on its \$200 million facility.
-The limitation of availability of funds could have an impact on the Company's ability to refinance maturing debt and/or react to changing economic and business conditions.
+Capital and credit markets have become increasingly volatile as a result of adverse conditions that caused the failure and near failure of a number of large financial services companies.
+If the capital and credit markets continue to experience volatility, it is possible that the Company's ability to access the credit markets may be limited by these factors at a time when the Company would like or need to do so.
+The Company repaid \$176.7 million of debentures which matured in 2009.
+In 2009, the Company issued \$110 million of new senior notes, borrowed from its \$200 million facility and used cash flows generated by operations to fund the repayments.
+As of January 2, 2011, the Company had all \$200 million available on its \$200 million facility.
+The limitation of availability of funds could have an impact on the Company's ability to refinance maturing debt, including the \$200 million facility which matures in March 2012 and the \$150 million Senior Notes due November 2012, and/or react to changing economic and business conditions.